How hearing works: A simple guide to ear anatomy

 Ever wondered how you actually hear sound?
 Let’s explore one of our most interesting senses.

-- Sound is a vibration that travels through the air – It’s then picked up by the ear and travels through the various parts of the organ so you can hear the world around you.
+- Sound is a vibration that travels through the air – It’s then picked up by the ear and travels through the various parts of the organ.

-- The ear consists of three parts: outer, middle, and inner — Each work together to produce what we hear as sound.
+- The ear consists of three parts: outer, middle, and inner – Each works together to produce what we hear as sound.

 - Auditory processing occurs in the brain – It takes place within the brain’s temporal lobe, helping us filter background noise and effectively communicate.